-As the year draws to a close, we take a look back over 2018.
-The Australian shipping and logistics market saw a number of new announcements and changes to contend with, putting pressure on many organisations to look carefully at their import and export plans for the future.
+As the year draws to a close, we take a look back over recent years.
+The Australian shipping and logistics market saw a number of new announcements and changes to contend with.
+It is putting pressure on many organisations to look carefully at their import and export plans for the future.

-Here are some of the key shipping and logistics changes we’re thinking about as we head into 2019.
+Here are some of the key shipping and logistics changes we’ve been keeping an eye on.

-2) Government introduced a new biosecurity levy due to begin in July 2019
+2) Government introduced a new biosecurity levy due to begin in July 2019: Shipping and Logistics

 A new biosecurity levy is to be charged on all twenty-foot equivalent units (TEUs) imported into the country from 1 July 2019.
 The charge is applicable to everything that comes through Australia’s ports whether it presents an obvious biosecurity risk or not.
 Non-containerised goods are also affected, paying $1 per tonne.
-From the Government’s perspective, it’s about accepting that every ship brings with it a biosecurity risk, whatever good or products they unload.
-However, critics say that inefficient administration means consumers pay twice as much as the Government collects and that Australian businesses face cost increases of 3000-5000 per cent.
+From the Government’s perspective, it’s about accepting that every ship brings with it a biosecurity risk, whatever goods or products they unload.
+However, critics say that inefficient administration means consumers pay twice as much as the Government collects.
+And also consists that Australian businesses face cost increases of 3000-5000 per cent.

 3) Fuel regulations and emissions change

-In a bid to challenge the effect of sulphur oxide emissions on the environment and human health, there has been much discussion about the new IMO-implemented fuel requirement coming into effect from January 2020.
-All ships must move to fuel with a maximum of 0.5 per cent sulphur or be able to prove they have a method in place that sufficiently reduces their emissions.
+In a bid to challenge the effect of sulphur oxide emissions on the environment and human health.
+There has been much discussion about the new IMO-implemented fuel requirement coming into effect in January 2020.
+All ships must move to fuel with a maximum of 0.5 per cent sulphur.
+Or it is able to prove they have a method in place that sufficiently reduces their emissions.
 They can also move to alternative types of fuel, such as liquefied natural gas (LNG).

-Guidelines have been published to help ships work towards the target, as some critics argue the deadline does not provide enough time for a smooth transition.
+Guidelines have been published to help ships move towards them, as some critics argue the deadline does not provide enough time for a smooth transition.
 Sulphur emissions are blamed for increasing respiratory diseases and for contributing to acid rain, which affects plants and wildlife.

 4) Australian exports reach record high

-October saw Australia’s exports hit a record high of $38.5 billion AUD, predominantly supported by strong sales of non-rural goods such as coal, other mineral fuels and metals.
-Despite some concerns about the effect of recent drought, rural goods only dropped by seven per cent, allowing overall figures to remain high.
-Those exporting enjoyed higher prices and an increase to the number of goods being shipped.
+October saw Australia’s exports hit a record high of $38.5 billion AUD.
+It is predominantly supported by strong sales of non-rural goods such as coal, other mineral fuels and metals.
+Despite some concerns about the effect of the recent drought, rural goods only dropped by seven per cent, allowing overall figures to remain high.
+Those exporting enjoyed higher prices and an increase in the number of goods being shipped.
 Demand from the Chinese market in particular boosted numbers, and a continued requirement for Australian thermal coal is likely to continue the boost into 2019-20.
 Resource and energy imports are set to hit a record high over 2018-19.

-Unsurprisingly, pleasing exports result in an increase of pallet sales and movements, in particular across the Australia and New Zealand region, according to ATN.
+Unsurprisingly, pleasing exports result in an increase in plastic pallet and wooden pallet sales and movements, in particular across Australia and New Zealand region, according to ATN.